ericitaquera/mh3u_ptbr/README.md

   To everyone who contributed — knowingly or not — to the ROM hacking and fan translation scene:  co toolmakers, reverse engineers, tutorial writers, testers, and community sharers.
   *"If I have seen further, it is by standing on the shoulders of giants."* — Isaac Newton

+## 🛡️ License

+📘 All code and scripts in this repository are licensed under the [MIT License](LICENSE).
+📚 All translated text content is shared under the [CC BY-NC 4.0 License](LICENSE-TRANSLATIONS.txt).

+> You must own a legal copy of *Monster Hunter 3 Ultimate* to use this pipeline.
+> This is a non-commercial fan project and is not affiliated with Capcom or Nintendo.